Goli-SF/python_101_humanities/episodes/02_analyze_text_data.md

 #### What is a pretrained machine learning model?

-A pretrained machine learning model is a model that has already been trained on a large dataset by other developers or researchers.
+A pretrained machine learning model is a model that has already been trained on a large dataset by other developers.
 Instead of starting from scratch, you can use this model to perform tasks like image recognition, language processing, or object detection.
 It has already learned patterns and features from the data, so you don’t need to teach it everything again.
 This saves time, computing resources,